thomasbattram/thesis/index/thesis.utf8.md

 Individual level data were not available and thus to calculate standardised betas, the variance of the trait had to be estimated from external measures of DNA methylation.
 If the GoDMC sample is not representative of the sample used for the study EWAS then these estimates may be substantially biased.
 Further, many studies do not report the effect estimates from their statistical analyses.
 If there is a marked difference in the studies that do not report effect sizes and those that do, then any associations between standardised effect estimates and DNA methylation site characteristics are likely to be biased.

 ## Conclusion {#conclusion-04}
 This chapter demonstrates the potential for using large-scale EWAS databases to understand DNA methylation-trait associations.
 It was found that study design flaws can help explain some associations.
-However, it is noteworthy that the vast majority of studies have accounted for some potential biasing factors, for example X% of studies adjusted for batch effects.
+However, it is noteworthy that the vast majority of studies have accounted for some potential biasing factors, for example 79.1262136% of studies adjusted for batch effects and cell composition.
 Further, there was an invese association between DNA methylation variability and effect size, suggesting that studies that remove variable sites prior to analysis could be excluding important regions from the analysis.
-Finally, I identified cg06500161 _ABCG1_ as associated with 71 linked traits, which warrants follow-up analyses.
-This highlights the potential to use the EWAS Catalog to identify CpG sites of particular importance to various traits.
+Finally, cg06500161 _ABCG1_ was identified as being associated with 71 traits that share known biological relationships.
+This highlights the potential to use The EWAS Catalog to identify molecular markers that might underlie the relationship between traits.

 <!--chapter:end:04-properties_of_ewas.Rmd-->